The Reinebringen Hike on the Lofoten Islands – Norway

 Keep in mind the top of Reinebringen has cliffs on each side.
 Carefulness is required, especially when approaching the cliffs.

 The trail and the top are likely to be crowded.
-This is a trendy spot.
+This is likely the most popular hike in the Lofoten Islands along with Ryten/Kvalvika Beach.

 Photos and Photography Tips for the Reinebringen Hike in the Lofoten Islands